erroronline1/estimateWB/README.md

 ### Customize

 If you want to change standard materials you can do so by editing the materials-dictionary within tools.py and add a respective named icon to the ressources-folder.
 The list of buttons will update itself.
 If you are unsatisfied with the default densities you are free to edit these within the dictionary as well.

+Different languages according to user settings are technically supported - but actually restricted to english by default and german due to my own limitations.
+This might be more proof-of-concept than actually useful but feel free to contribute :)

 ### Bug/Feedback